transcriptionpro/wuc-new/_posts/2018-02-16-get-bitcoin-forks-2018.md

 <p>Getting all the forks needs you to utilize your Bitcoin wallet private keys, which holds your Bitcoin by the moment the coin was forked.
 This method can only be effective if and only if you have already transferred your Bitcoin to another wallet and you already have another set of private keys.</p>

-<p>Tip: This is a perfect time to move your Bitcoins to a so-called hardware wallet or HW.
+<p><b>Tip:</b> This is a perfect time to move your Bitcoins to a so-called hardware wallet or HW.
 If you have utilized a HW already, try to get a second one in order to keep your standard of security upon getting!</p>

 <h4>An Instance of Safe-Getting Process</h4>